AnujMondal/AnujMondal/README.md

 </p>

 ## 💫 About Me
-- 🔭 I'm currently working on OpenCV-related projects
+- 🔭 I'm currently working on AI-related projects
 - 🌱 Learning advanced Full Stack Development skills
 - 👯 Looking to collaborate on open source projects
 - 💬 Ask me about anything related to tech